-Jyothi D Tommaar
+Mrs. Jyothi D Tommaar

 ASSISTANT DIRECTOR, GANGAUR GHOOMAR DANCE ACADEMY

 Keeping her Guru’s promise made back in 2003 to Sanjay Leela Bhansali, she trained Deepika Padukone in Ghoomar for film Padmaavat and choreographed the song “Ghoomar” with Kruti Mahesh.
 She received the National Award for Best choreography, along with Filmfare Award, Star screen, Zee cine, Times now Journalists Power Brand award and Indywood academy award, in the year 2019.

-Gangaur Ghoomar Dance Academy is Govt approved and certified, it’s artists perform for festivals of India held globally.
-It has been 30 years now, since Jyothi D Tommaar is with the academy, dancing and teaching.
+Gangaur Ghoomar Dance Academy is Govt approved and certified, it’s artists perform for festivals of India, through ICCR held globally.
+Since 1988 Jyothi has been with the academy, teaching and dancing.
 The academy pioneered the dance Ghoomar, the dance form which belongs to the Princesses and Queens of Rajasthan.
 Rajmata Sa’s vision and dream was to teach authentic Ghoomar to every possible person.
-As Assistant Director of the academy Jyothi, along with Dr Pratiba Naitthani and Maharani Mandakini Kumari, is now taking Rajmata Sa’s mission ahead and conducts workshops and performances in India and abroad taking the vision of Rajmata sa Global.
+As Assistant Director of the academy, she is now taking Rajmata Sa’s mission ahead and conducts workshops and performances in India and abroad making the vision of Rajmata sa Global.

 ASSOCIATE DIRECTOR, GANGAUR GHOOMAR DANCE ACADEMY

-Her Highness Maharani Mandakini Kumari is the daughter in law of Late Her Highness Rajmata Saheba Goverdan Kumarri of Santrampur, Gujarat and endeavors to carry forward the legacy of this regal dance form. .
+Her Highness Maharani Mandakini Kumari is the daughter in law of Late Her Highness Rajmata Saheba Goverdan Kumarri of Santrampur, Gujarat and endeavors to carry forward the legacy of this regal dance form.